HoldenFolk/BikeRentalDApp/m5/Prototype.md

 The button "rent-bike" prompts the user to enter the ID engraved in the bike that he wants to rent (this could be replaced by a QR code scan similar to what BIXI currently supports).
 The user then has 2 options:
 -  Paying a deposit corresponding to the price of the bike.
--  Uploading a file containing his personal info that is doubly encrypted with PIXI's and a Trusted Executing Environment's (TEE)[^4] public keys.
+-  Uploading a file containing his personal info that is doubly encrypted with PIXI's and a secure decyptor's[^4] public keys.
 He will also pay a samller deposit corresponding to the cost of renting the bike for 1 day (this ensures that the users has sufficient funds to pay for the rental).

 There are then 2 potential scenarios:
   1. If the bike is returned within 24 hours, the deposit is refunded to the user (deducting the cost of the rental) and the user's personal information remains encrypted.
 The only records stored on PIXI's database are that a bike was rented from station x at time t and docked in station y at time t' (allowing for some network analysis to balance the bike distrivution).